Week of September 20, 2020

 2. How often are you sensitive to God's presence?

-3. How does an awareness of God’s presence affect you?
+3. How does and wareness of God's presence effect you?

 4, Would you want to experience God's presence more?
 Or less?

 5. What is the difference between David, Abraham, Moses, Joseph - and you when it comes to the presence of God?

 6. What will help you to practice living in God's presence on a daily basis?

 1a.
 How does it make you feel when someone you love doesn't pay attention to you?

 1b.
 How does it make you feel when someone you love pays a lot of attention to you?
 (They can complete your thoughts.
 They know what you want.)

 1c.
 Is God someone you love?

 2. What is the most amazing thing about God?